Buckinghamshire Council Housing Allocations Scheme

 l) subject to an Anti-Social Behaviour Order

 m) breaking the terms of a tenancy agreement and a notice to quit has been issued.
-If an applicant is accepted onto the Housing Register and is subsequently found to be guilty of unacceptable behavior (including one or more of (a) to (m) above) then the Council will review the application and may remove the applicant from the Housing Register.
+If an applicant is accepted onto the Housing Register and is subsequently found to be guilty of unacceptable behaviour (including one or more of (a) to (m) above) then the Council will review the application and may remove the applicant from the Housing Register.

 2.3.3 Local Connection